Romans 10:19-21

 Young's Literal: and Isaiah is very bold, and saith, 'I was found by those not seeking Me; I became manifest to those not inquiring after Me;'

-Found (2147) (heurisko gives us the English word "eureka" from an exclamation attributed to Archimedes on discovering a method for determining the purity of gold) means to learn location of something, either by intentional searching or by unexpected discovery to learn the whereabouts of something
+Found (2147) (heurisko; English = "eureka" from an exclamation attributed to Archimedes on discovering a method for determining the purity of gold) means to learn location of something, either by intentional searching or by unexpected discovery to learn the whereabouts of something

 Sought (2212) (zeteo) means to try to learn the location of something often by movement from place to place in process of searching.
 To attempt to learn something by careful investigation or searching.
 To seek information by thinking, meditating, reasoning.